-When I first planned my visit to the Italian Dolomites I knew I wanted to spend a lot of time in the mountains hiking, but when I picked up a few guide books to see the possibilities I was overwhelmed and underwhelmed at the same time.
+When I first planned my visit to the Italian Dolomites I knew I wanted to spend a lot of time in the mountains hiking, but when I picked up a few guidebooks to see the available trails I was overwhelmed and underwhelmed at the same time.

 Overwhelmed due to the sheer number of day hikes enlisted, underwhelmed because of the lack of photographs available.

-As a photographer I wanted to see what I can expect in regards to vistas, so I did what any hiker should do.
+As a photographer, I wanted to see what views I can expect so I did what any hiker should do.
 I purchased a few hiking maps and off I went.

 1. Croda Da Lago Circuit

-This 5 hour long day hike circumnavigates around Dolomite's typically jagged peak - Croda da Lago.
+This 5-hour-long day hike circumnavigates around the jagged peaks of the Croda da Lago.

 For more information about the trailhead, distance and route description go to my article dedicated to the Croda da Lago Circuit.

 This one is for the history buffs.
 The remains of the trenches at the foot of Cinque Torri (from the Italian – Five Towers) remind us of all of the atrocities of the First World War and the horrendous conditions the soldiers had to live in.

 The whole area can be reached via a cable car, but the hike is so easy and enjoyable, that you should just walk it.